yitzuliu/DissertationDemo/STAGE_2_4_COMPLETE.md

 **Ready to proceed to Stage 3: Dual-Loop System Integration** 🎯

-The foundation is now solid for integrating both loops into a unified system that can simultaneously maintain continuous awareness while providing instant responses to user queries.
+The foundation is now solid for integrating both loops into a unified system that can simultaneously maintain continuous awareness whilst providing instant responses to user queries.